 We employ a stringent Quarantine Management System to help ensure the protection of Barrow Island as a Class A Nature Reserve.

 2015 Australian Biosecurity Award Win

-In March 2015, Federal Agriculture Minister Barnaby Joyce named Chevron as a winner in the Industry category of the 2015 Biosecurity Awards.
-We were acknowledged for our proud and successful environmental stewardship legacy on Barrow Island, where we have operated Australia’s largest onshore oilfield for more than 50 years.
-At the awards night, it was acknowledged that the success on Barrow Island was attributed to our strong focus on biosecurity management, which since implementation in the 1960s, has continually evolved to protect and sustain the island as a Class A Nature Reserve.
+In March 2015, Chevron won the Industry category of the 2015 Biosecurity Awards.
+The award acknowledged our success on Barrow Island was due to our strong focus on biosecurity management, which has continually evolved since its implementation in the 1960s to protect and sustain the island as a Class A Nature Reserve.

 We were also acknowledged for working in partnership with the Department of Agriculture and equipping many thousands of individuals and key stakeholders internationally with both awareness and knowledge of the importance of biosecurity.

 The QMS has also been previously recognised by the United Nations (UN) Association of Australia World Environment Awards, Australian Petroleum Production and Exploration Association (APPEA), the Cooperative Research Centres Association (CRC) and the WA Engineers Association.